uber/kraken/README.md

 # Limitations

-- If docker registry throughput wasn't the bottleneck in your deployment workflow, switching to Kraken wouldn't magically speed up your `docker pull`, because docker spends most of the time on data decompression.
-To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to tweak compression ratio at build time, and then use Kraken to distribute uncompressed images, at the cost of additional IO.
+- If Docker registry throughput is not the bottleneck in your deployment workflow, switching to Kraken will not magically speed up your `docker pull`.
+To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to improve layer reusability at build time, or tweak compression ratios, since `docker pull` spends most of the time on data decompression.
-- Kraken's cross cluster replication mechanism cannot handle tag mutation (handling that properly would require a globally consistent key-value store).
-Updating an existing tag (like `latest`) will not trigger replication.
-If that's required, please consider implementing your own index component on top of your prefered key-value store solution.
+- Mutating tags is allowed, however the behavior is undefined.
+A few things will go wrong: replication probably won't trigger, and most tag lookups will probably still return the old tag due to caching.
+We are working supporting this functionality better.
+If you need mutation (e.g. updating a latest tag) right now, please consider implementing your own index component on top of a consistent key-value store.
-- Kraken is supposed to work with blobs of any size, and download speed wouldn't be impacted by blob size.
-However, as blobs grow bigger, GC and replication gets more expensive too, and could cause disk space fluctuation in origin cluster.
-In practice it's better to split extra large blobs into < 10G chunks.
+- Theoretically, Kraken should distribute blobs of any size without significant performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
+Peers enforce connection limits on a per blob basis, and new peers might be starved for connections if no peers become seeders relatively soon.
+If you have ultra-large blobs you'd like to distribute, we recommend breaking them into <10G chunks first.

 # Contributing